-Recently a little discussion happened on tumblr about whether prices are ridiculous, because how can a swimsuit possiby cost $90 (about £50), even if it's plus size?
+Recently a little discussion happened on Tumblr about whether prices are ridiculous, because how can a swimsuit possibly cost $90 (about £50), even if it's plus size?
 A few of you said you're be interested in what bills we have other than the obvious garment and labour costs, so here it is, a Rough Guide To Small Brands Bills!

 As it happens, my accountants have yelled at me for my VAT breakdown, so here's the list of things we spent money on in the last month and a half or so.

 The accountants themselves.
 You better believe they always get paid, but trying to organise the taxes and payroll for even a small business is a headache otherwise.
 It's pretty headachy even with them.